Waxcap grassland: Conservation in the United Kingdom

 Waxcap grassland surveys have been undertaken by the British Mycological Society, the National Trust, Plantlife, and the various national conservation bodies.
 A leaflet on managing waxcap grasslands in Britain and Ireland has been published by Plantlife and the Fungus Conservation Forum.

+Translocation

+Translocation has been proposed to mitigate the loss of waxcap grasslands.
+However currently there is no evidence of successful translocation.